Sprechen Sie Deutsch? Why learn German?

 3. Career Scope of German in India

-Several international companies that have set up their businesses in India are looking for those who are fluent in the German language in India.
+Several international companies that have set up their businesses in India are looking for fluent in the German language.

 It increases your job opportunities with German and foreign companies in India and abroad.